 Good for: Hang with a group of friends for hours, while taking in an entire ball game over rounds of great beer and plates of tasty pub fare like burgers—get the GRB Burger ($11) with Angus beef, frisée, caramelized onions, sundried tomatoes, bacon and aged white cheddar—and sandwiches—we like the bahn mi ($7) with deep fried tofu, pickled carrots, jalapeños, herbs and Sriracha mayo.

 The scene: Friendly and helpful bar staff don Golden Road t-shirts and buzz about shuttling plates of burgers and a stellar (and possibly largest, perfect for sharing) bar pretzel ($7, add $1 for the pimento cheese dip).
 Some patrons come just to buy beer to-go.
 While sports is the center of attention for some, most groups are subdued and keep in line with the fairly low-key atmosphere.
 Once the kiddies are done playing, out come the big kid games—ping-pong, foosball and life-size Jenga blocks.

 Drink this: From hoppy IPAs to Belgian-style blondes and brown ales, there’s a beer-style for every beer lover.
 With lots of seasonal and limited release brews, ask what’s new on tap.
-Start with their staple Point the Way IPA ($6) or go subtly smoky with the berry-driven Burning Bush ($6) or Get Up Offa That Brown Ale ($6) with a nutty chocolaty brew.
+Start with their staple Point the Way IPA ($6) or go nutty with Get Up Offa That Brown Ale ($6), a chocolaty brew.

-The playlist: Primarily classic rock and roll and certainly Grateful Dead, a favorite of brewmaster Meg Gill.
+The playlist: Primarily classic rock and roll and certainly Grateful Dead, a favorite of co-founder and president Meg Gill.

 The bartender says: For patrons seeking a more intimate beer culture experience, just behind the Pub’s main bar and taps is Chloe's, a secretive club-pub, which requires a membership for access.